 Taste Local Flavors at Mercado del Río

-Mercado del Río is a gourmet food market located in Medellín.
+Mercado del Río is a food market located in Medellín.
 The market is housed in a converted warehouse and offers a variety of traditional Colombian dishes and international cuisine from over 30 restaurants, bars, and cafes.
 In addition to delicious food, the culinary hotspot also hosts concerts, dance performances, city events, and speaking events.
-You can taste everything from arepas, empanadas, gourmet burgers, and artisanal coffee, which will satisfy every palate.
-It’s a bustling and lively place where food lovers can embark on a gastronomic journey through Colombia’s diverse culinary landscape.
+You can taste everything from arepas, empanadas, burgers, and artisanal coffee, which will satisfy every palate.

 Pablo Escobar Tour